Create a tag

 11. In Tag triggers, click Add a trigger or Choose existing trigger to set up a trigger for your tag.

-22. When you’re happy how the tag works, click Publish.
+14. When you’re happy with how the tag works, click Publish.

-Tip: You can fire tags in a specific order by prioritizing them under Menu > Tag Manager > SettingsTag priority.
+Tip: To prioritize certain tags and fire them in a specific order, just head to Menu > Tag Manager > SettingsTag priority.

 Was this article helpful?